3 national and 22 regional parties declare income of Rs 1163.17 crore

 - There are 19 political parties including 3 National parties who declared a part of their income as remaining unspent for the FY 2018-19 while 6 political parties spent more than the income collected during the year.

-- AITC has more than 94% of its total income remaining unspent followed by NDPP and TRS having 87% and 84%, respectively, of their income remaining unspent for FY 2018-19.
+- AITC has more than 94 per cent of its total income remaining unspent followed by NDPP and TRS having 87 per cent and 84 per cent, respectively, of their income remaining unspent for FY 2018-19.

 - SP, SAD, INLD, MNS, RLD & NPF are the 6 Regional parties that declared spending more than their income.
-SP has declared spending highest amount of Rs 17.12 cr or 50.65% more than its income.
+SP has declared spending the highest amount of Rs 17.12 cr or 50.65 per cent more than its income.

 Expenditure incurred by National and Regional Parties, FY 2018-19: